Soha-Pour/beep-boop/README.md

   * Output: "0, "beep", "boop", 3, 4"

-* Spec: The program returns "I'm sorry, I can't compute that" for all digits containing a 3
+* Spec: The program returns "I'm sorry, I can't do that" for all digits containing a 3
   * Input: "4"
-  * Output: "0, "beep", "boop", "I'm sorry, I can't compute that", 4"
+  * Output: "0, "beep", "boop", "I'm sorry, I can't do that", 4"

 * Spec: The program returns "boop" for all digits containing a 1 and a 2